 Koenig Books, offers a wide range of international titles on contemporary art, photography and architecture.

 During exhibitions the galleries are open Tuesday - Sunday 10am - 6pm.

 The Magazine restaurant is open Wednesday - Saturday 10am - 11pm and Tuesday and Sunday 10am - 6pm.

 Entrance is free, although there's a suggested donation of £1

-To find out about current exhibitions please visit The Serpentine Galleries website or telephone 0207 402 6075.
+To find out about current exhibitions please visit Serpentine website or telephone 0207 402 6075.

-The Serpentine Galleries, The Magazine restaurant and the annual Pavilion are available for private hire.
-Offering a spectacular setting for exclusive events, the Serpentine's unique spaces are available individually or together to accommodate a range of events from champagne breakfasts, cocktail receptions and elegant dinners to corporate parties and launches.
+Serpentine North and South, The Magazine restaurant and the annual Pavilion are available for private hire.
+Offering a spectacular setting for exclusive events, their unique spaces are available individually or together to accommodate a range of events from champagne breakfasts, cocktail receptions and elegant dinners to corporate parties and launches.

-For details about entertaining at the Serpentine Gallery, download the Serpentine Galleries private hire brochure.
+For details about entertaining at Serpentine South, download the Serpentine private hire brochure.

-The classical-style Serpentine Gallery was built in 1934 as a tea-room.
+The classical-style Serpentine South was built in 1934 as a tea-room.
 It replaced an earlier refreshment house that had been added to Kensington Gardens in 1855.

-The Serpentine Gallery opened here in 1970 and established an international reputation for pioneering contemporary art.
+Serpentine South opened here in 1970 and established an international reputation for pioneering contemporary art.